-Election process: Each college and school will elect one faculty to serve on the Faculty Dismissal Hearing Committee.
-The libraries will collectively elect one faculty member for the Faculty Dismissal Hearing Committee.
-Out of the pool of elected faculty members, the Senate Rules Committee will nominate nine members for the Dismissal Hearing Committee.
-The Dismissal Hearing Committee shall not have more than one member representing the same college or school or the libraries.
-(9 members)
+Election process: Each academic college and school and the Library will elect one faculty member to serve on the Faculty Dismissal Hearing Committee.
+The Dismissal Hearing Committee shall not have more than one member representing the same college or school or the Library.
+(13 members)